-Trusted name in rodent control for over 30 years.
-It is offered in mini blocks, one-pound paraffin blocks, bulk paraffinized pellets, and pellet place pack formulations.

-- Contains bromadiolone, - a single-feed, second-generation anticoagulant. - Paraffinized one-pound bars are labeled for sewer baiting, and can easily be separated into eight, 2-ounce pieces. - Paraffinized bulk pellets are labeled for baiting Norway rat burrows - the most effective way to eliminate infestations.
+- · Mini blocks, one-pound blocks, pellets and pellet place packs. - Contains bromadiolone, a second-generation anticoagulant; vitamin ${\rm K}1$ is the antidote. - Paraffinized one-pound bars are labeled for sewer baiting and can easily be separated into eight, 2-ounce pieces. - Paraffinized bulk pellets are labeled for baiting Norway rat burrows.